 UIL Limited (formerly Utilico Investments Limited and Utilico Limited) ("UIL") is an exempted closed-end Bermuda incorporated investment company, established as a successor company to Utilico Investment Trust plc.
 Trading in UIL's shares commenced on 20 June 2007.
 The change of name from Utilico Investments Limited became effective on 17 November 2015.

 The Directors are responsible for the determination of UIL’s investment policy and have overall responsibility for the Group's day-to-day activities.
 UIL has, however, entered into an Investment Management Agreement with ICM Investment Management Limited (‘ICMIM’) and ICM Limited ('ICM') under which ICMIM has been appointed the Company’s Alternative Investment Fund Manager and also as joint portfolio manager alongside ICM.
-ICMIM has also been appointed as secretary to UIL.
-Accounting, dealing and administration services are provided by F&C Management Ltd (trading as BMO Global Asset Management).
+ICM has been appointed as secretary to UIL.
+Accounting and administration services are provided by JP Morgan Chase Bank N.A. - London Branch.

 The Group's capital structure is comprised of bank debt, ordinary shares and different classes of Zero Dividend Preference ("ZDP") shares, which are all listed on the Official List of the Financial Conduct Authority ("FCA") and are traded on the London Stock Exchange.